Introduction to Full Fledged Money Changers (FFMC)

 - After the vigilant inspection by the RBI, FFMC license is granted.

-What are the documents required for filing FFMC License application?
+Documents required for filing FFMC License application

 The supporting documents that need to be submitted for obtaining the FFMC license include:-